-Since 2002, IT managers and corporate collaboration experts have been trying to improve team collaboration and brainstorming by enabling multiple people to present their information at the same time.
+Since 2002, IT managers and corporate collaboration experts have been trying to improve team collaboration and brainstorming by enabling multiple people to do wireless presentations at the same time.
 The most famous collaboration room in the world is the White House Situation Room, where the President and his advisors can interact with multiple screens simultaneously to arrive at the best course of action.

 For corporations on a smaller budget than the White House, the basic need for team collaboration is still strong, but most current solutions typically require network logins, a lot of bandwidth, and expensive (and often proprietary) systems.
 Enter the BenQ InstaShow S, a revolutionary new approach to corporate collaboration.